 Submit a directional map, with enough detail to allow a person unfamiliar with the area to locate the project site, showing highway and street access.
+Include a Thomas Brothers Guide map if project is in an urban area; include other maps or aerial photographs.
 Streets and other notable landmarks should be clearly marked to allow for easy identification.
-Maps or images must fit into an 81⁄2 x 11" format.
+Maps or images must fit into an 81⁄2" x 11" format.

-11. ASSESSOR'S PARCEL MAP: uploaded into SOAR
+15. ASSESSOR'S PARCEL MAP